Mobility shapes heat exposure inequalities in cities: Discussion

 \section{Discussion}

 Our results reveal clear and systematic inequalities in heat exposure arising from daily mobility.
-Despite substantial heterogeneity in urban form and climatic conditions across the analyzed cities, the direction of mobility-driven exposure inequality is largely consistent: low-income residents experience higher heat exposure than high-income residents ($\Delta E^{inc}>0$), and younger individuals exhibit slightly higher exposure than elderly groups ($\Delta E^{age}>0$).
-These disparities persist on a daily basis and are not driven by short-term fluctuations, indicating that they reflect structural differences in how demographic groups are embedded within urban mobility networks.
+Despite substantial heterogeneity in urban form and climatic conditions across the analyzed cities, the direction of inequality in mobility-based exposure is largely consistent: the low-income group shows higher mobility-based heat exposure than the high-income group ($\Delta E^{inc}>0$), and the younger group exhibits slightly higher exposure than the elderly group ($\Delta E^{age}>0$).
+Importantly, income emerges as the dominant axis of inequality in mobility-based heat exposure, while age-related differences are smaller and less consistent once stratified by income group.
+These disparities persist on a daily basis and are not driven by short-term fluctuations, indicating that they reflect structural differences in how demographic-group mobility flows are distributed across urban heat gradients.
+Trip-purpose analysis shows that commuting flows exhibit consistently higher exposure levels and stronger heat assortative mixing than non-routine trips, indicating that inequality is more pronounced for routine mobility.
+However, while non-routine mobility slightly attenuates exposure differences, it does not eliminate them, suggesting that inequality is structurally anchored in the broader spatial configuration of daily activity patterns rather than solely in work and education trips.